openeemeter/caltrack/docs/savings-calculations/v1.0/monthly/README.md

 4. Sum  `monthly_normal_year_gross_savings` over entire normal year.

-#### Year two site-level annualized gross savings in the normal year
+#### Year two site-level annualized weather normalized metered energy savings in the normal year

 1. Compute `predicted_baseline_monthly_use` using the stage one model from the baseline period and degree days from the CZ2010 normal weather year.